 “That’s your brother,” Matilda said impassively.
 “He’s found us.”

 We emerged into an empty church; empty, that is, except for the two of us and Josh.
-He was stood at the altar with a pistol in each hand; he was tense with eyes narrowed and a twist to his mouth.
+He was stood at the altar with a pistol in each hand.
 I walked down the aisle towards my brother; I half-expected Matilda to try and stop me, but she didn’t.
 I heard her footsteps behind me, and felt relieved that she was still with me.

 “Josh,” I said as I reached the altar, “what the hell are you doing?
 Put down the guns.”